jakobhuerner/jakobhuerner.github.io/_posts/2024-05-09-apple_iphone_15_pro_landscape_raw.md

 You might have seen my recent pictures from [Aggstein Castle](../aggstein).
 They were taken with the cameras of the iPhone 15 Pro.

-The last picture was taken with the iPhone's main camera, which features a (for a phone) decently sized lens and a  48 MPx image sensor.
+I took the last picture with the iPhone's main camera, which features a (for a phone) decently sized lens and a  48 MPx image sensor.
-For this image I used the RAW setting and converted the "ProRAW" file to JPG with Lightroom.
+For the image I used the RAW setting of the built-in camera app and converted the "ProRAW" file to JPG with Lightroom.

-I think the image quality is just great.
-Moreover, it gets really impressive, maybe unbelievable, if you zoom into the picture.
+In my opinion the image quality is just great.
+Moreover, it gets almost unbelievable if you zoom into the picture.
 At 100%, the level of detail you get from this smartphone camera is simply mind blowing.

 ![Ruine Aggstein](../images/20240509/aggstein-3.jpg)